Sydney Olympic Park metro station

 Sydney Olympic Park metro station is a proposed station on the Sydney Metro West that will serve Sydney Olympic Park.
 It is to be built between Herb Elliot Avenue and Figtree Drive, to the south of the existing Olympic Park railway station.
 The main station entrance will be between Herb Elliot Avenue and Figtree Drive, with a second entry off Dawn Fraser Avenue.
-It is scheduled to open with the rest of the line by 2030.
+It is scheduled to open with the rest of the line in 2032.